Local Charm

 KIRKBY LONSDALE

-Kirkby Lonsdale is an enchantingly historic market town, featuring charming 18th century buildings and stone cottages huddled around cobbled courtyards and narrow alleyways, offering picturesque views of the pastoral landscape juxtaposed with the town’s beautiful architecture.
+Kirkby Lonsdale is an enchanting historic market town with charming 18th century buildings and stone cottages huddled around cobbled courtyards and narrow alleyways.
+The town’s fine architecture blends in beautifully with the picturesque landscape.
 Despite its quaint appearance, the town is a hive of activity, hosting a great calendar of local events, a weekly market held on Thursdays and a monthly farmers’ market offering delicious locally-grown and sourced produce.
-Traditional bakers and coffee shops sit alongside designer jewellery, fashion and home décor retailers; award-winning bars and restaurants intertwined with tempting delis – all within the breath-taking landscape of the Lune Valley.

 GARSTANG

+Garstang has maintained its natural charm by supporting its contemporary independent retailers.
 The market dates back to the early 1300’s and the days of Edward II and the Market Cross at the top of the high street, one of the most familiar landmarks in the area.

 Combining its distinct character, historic location and traditional roads that veer off the high street, your shopping experience in Garstang will be varied and unique.